What are Eigenvalues and Eigenvectors?

 This article explained one of the key areas of machine learning.
 It started by giving a brief introduction of eigenvectors and eigenvalues.

-Then it explained how eigenvectors and eigenvalues are calculated from the foundations of matrix multiplication and addition so that we can understand the key components thoroughly.
+Then it explained how eigenvectors and eigenvalues are calculated from the foundations of matrix addition and multiplication so that we can understand the key components thoroughly.